syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 {:#methods:searchtext}

-Searches the target text in the PDF document and highlights the occurrences in the pages of the PDF document.
+Searches the target text in the PDF document and highlights the occurrences in the pages.

 <table class="params">
 <thead>